kanajakala/cacos/readme.md

 <h1 align=center>CaCOS</h1>
 <h4 align=center>coherent and cohesive operating system</h4>

 CaCOS is a hobby OS, currently in rewrite.
 It's goal is to be functional, as well as written in elegant zig code, as much as possible.
-In the current rewrite there is font displaying and basic memory management.
+In the current rewrite there is text display, a basic file system, and userland applications as well as libraries to support them.

 # The Plan